-Your ERP is the heart of your business and having your entire Odoo deployment going down is probably not the best of the situations.
-Not only does it the result is financial loses by also employee productivity taking a hit due to unavailability of the necessary systems they need to do their work.
-It is absolutely critical that you or your hosting provider monitors you server 24×7 and are on top of it should there be an incident.
+Your ERP is the heart of your business and having your entire Odoo deployment going down is probably not the best of situations.
+Not only does this result is financial losses by also employee productivity takes a hit due to the unavailability of the necessary systems they need to do their work.
+It is absolutely critical that you or your hosting provider monitor your server 24×7 and are on top of it should there be an incident.
 It’s all about being proactive and not reactive.

 Is there something that we missed that you think is an important factor while choosing your Odoo Hosting provider?
 Let us know in the comment section below.

 0 thoughts on “How to Choose an Odoo Hosting Service in 2023?”